 In February, the Lebanese embassy in the UAE sent an email to Lebanese residing in the country with an attached spreadsheet containing the personal details of more than 5,000 Lebanese citizens who have registered to vote in the upcoming elections.
 The email asked them to confirm their voter registration information.

 Around the same time, the Lebanese embassy in the Hague sent a similar email, of which SMEX obtained a screenshot, to more than 200 recipients.
 The email also contained an attached spreadsheet with the personal data of the Lebanese voters in the Netherlands.
-Moreover, the person who sent the email entered all the recipient addresses in the Cc field instead of using the Bcc field to conceal this data.

 The personal information in the spreadsheets in both the UAE and the Netherlands included each voter’s full name, mother’s name, father’s name, sex, date of birth, religion, marital status, and address.